pliang279/lm-social-bias/README.md

 ## Related work

 Recent work has focused on defining and evaluating social bias [1,2] as well as other notions of human-aligned values such as ethics [3], social bias implications [4], and toxic speech [5] in generated text.
 Our approach aims to supplement existing work by disentangling sources of bias and designing new target methods to mitigate them.
-A closely related line of work lies in measuring and mitigating biases in embedding space (e.g., word [6,7] and sentence [8,9] embeddings)
+A closely related line of work lies in measuring and mitigating biases in embedding space (e.g., word [6,7] and sentence [8,9] embeddings).
 Many of these approaches involve extending the Word Embedding Association Test (WEAT) [7] metric to the sentences (SEAT) using context templates [8,9].

-What other work motivates this task, or addresses similar questions?
+Finally, several other sources of bias have also been shown to exist in machine learning models, such as allocational harms that arise when an automated system allocates resources (e.g., credit) or opportunities (e.g., jobs) unfairly to different social groups [10], and questionable correlations between system behavior and features associated with particular social groups [11].
+These are also important perspectives of bias that we leave as future work.
+We defer the reader to [12] for a detailed taxonomy of the existing literature in analyzing social biases in NLP.

 ## Behavior of existing language models on task